dell/powermax-splunk-addon/docs/source/overview.rst

 - `Dell EMC PowerMax App for Splunk Enterprise source`_

-What's New in PowerMax for Splunk 5.0.0
+What's New in PowerMax for Splunk
 ---------------------------------------
-- Disable SSL Configuration and set as always on
+- Update PyU4V to latest version

 Contact
 -------